Cartesianism: Criticism

 According to the Roman Catholic philosopher Jacques Maritain, Descartes eliminated the distinction between angelic and human minds, as if humans were angels inhabiting machines, a position that Maritain derided as "angelism".
 In Thomas Aquinas's thought, angels are capable of an instantaneous knowledge that is not mediated by the human senses.
 (Descartes, for his part, dismissed Aquinas's cogitations on the knowledge of angels as "inept".)
 Maritain's interpretation is only one of many interpretations of Descartes' view about the relationship of body and soul, and some interpretations portray Descartes as instead, for example, a Scholastic-Aristotelian hylomorphist or even a covert materialist. Étienne Gilson responded to Maritain by saying that if Descartes committed the sin of angelism it was not an "original sin" but had been committed first by Plato, Saint Augustine, Avicenna, and even the Bible.
 John Crowe Ransom called Maritain's accusation of angelism a "phantasy".
 According to C. F. Fowler, Descartes explicitly denied an identity between human minds and the angels, but sometimes used language in a way that was vulnerable to the opposite interpretation.

+The Australian philosopher Colin Murray Turbayne raised doubts concerning the degree to which Descartes adhered to his own scientific method in the course of expounding upon his Cartesian system.
+Turbayne notes that Descartes deviated from his professed scientific methodology in at least three different instances.
+In the first instance, Descartes arbitrarily ascribed the certainty which characterizes the use of deductive reasoning to develop theorems and principles, as a property which is also inherent within the natural world itself in the form of active principles, which serve as catalysts for causal chains of events.
+As a result of this error, Descartes incorrectly ascribed a property associated with the process of explaining natural events to the natural events themselves.
+In the second instance, Descartes violated a central tenet of his own methodology by arbitrarily bifurcating the natural world into "causal laws" and "effects" without first providing direct observational evidence of the presence of such causal agents within the natural world.
+According to Turbayne, Descartes third error is associated with his apriori assumption that every application of his scientific method must utilize mathematical calculation in order to deduce valid conclusions.
+This incorrectly assumes that the process of deductive reasoning is by its very nature inherently reliant upon the use of mathematical computation for the development of conclusions.
+In Turbayne's view, this constitutes an arbitrarily restrictive definition of the scientific method which creates needless confusion.